Heartland Intimacy Design & Training's mission is to provide intensive theatrical intimacy training that is academic, accessible, and affordable.

 The name Heartland Intimacy Design & Training came after several months of careful rumination over what theatrical intimacy should do, can do, and where it moves forward.

 Many associate the word "Heartland" with the American Midwest.
 It is known as a location, but also an ideology.
 According to the Humanities Institute at The Ohio State University, the Heartland is"a collection of disparate communities held together more or less by a civic culture that transcends...differences, fashioned and buoyed by social engagement, and characterized by sustained public participation and philanthropic giving....It is a general focus on hard work, respect, and politeness."
 These core values--social engagement transcending differences, public participation, hard work, and respect--are central to the ideology of Heartland.

 In addition, theatrical intimacy is often associated with matters of the heart.
 This work has the capacity to pull at the audience's heartstrings while protecting the hearts and minds of the artists in the process.

 DR. KATE BUSSELLE

-Kate Busselle is the founder of Heartland Intimacy Design & Training.
-She recently completed her Ph.D. in Theatre and Performance Studies at the University of Missouri, making her the first and only intimacy expert with a doctorate.
-Kate has been staging intimacy and developing intimacy pedagogy for 6 years.
-She has taught several workshops on staging intimacy, presented on dozens of academic panels, written and contributed to many articles on theatrical intimacy, and has been designing intimacy for several productions.
+Kate Busselle is the founder of Heartland Intimacy Design & Training and is the Assistant Professor of Movement and Stage Combat at the University of Oklahoma.
+She completed her Ph.D. in Theatre and Performance Studies at the University of Missouri in 2019, making her the first intimacy expert with a doctorate.
+Kate has been staging intimacy and developing intimacy pedagogy for 7 years and has taught several workshops on staging intimacy, presented on dozens of academic panels, written and contributed to many articles on theatrical intimacy, and has been designing intimacy for several productions.